ibraAbouZahr/Chart.js/README.md

 # Chart.js
-A repo made to test out and learn Chart.js!
+A repository made to test out and learn Chart.js!